Lecturer, Information & Knowledge Strategy; President, AlignConsulting

-Katrina (Kate) Pugh is the outgoing Academic Director for the Information and Knowledge Strategy master’s program (IKNS) at Columbia University, a role that she held for five and a half years, and where she led IKNS to become a business transformation leadership degree — combining the strategy, information, collaboration, and change disciplines.
+Katrina (Kate) Pugh has taught in the Information and Knowledge Strategy (IKNS) Master’s program at Columbia University since 2011.
+She was Academic Director for program 2012-2017, and she led IKNS to become a business transformation leadership degree — combining the strategy, digital transformation, collaboration, and change disciplines.
 She teaches “Networked Work” and volunteers extensively in the work of students and alumni.